How agreements work on Mable

 Support notes should be professional and objective.
 If you believe that the notes are not an accurate record of your session, speak to your support worker to request they amend and re-submit their notes for approval.
 If you are unable to resolve the issue and believe the notes are misrepresentative of the support provided and activities that took place during the support session, contact: trustandsafety@mable.com.au

-Health and wellbeing notes apply only to clients with a Home Care Package.
+Health and wellbeing notes apply only to clients who receive Support at Home funding.

 How to manage support workers from your Mable account